TheNFC/pwco/README.md

 </p>

 ## Project Overview 🎉
 Our web app was created for managing employees.
+Build in C# and ASP.NET technology, using Microsoft SQL DB host on Azure to store data.
 ## Tech/framework used 🔧

 | Tech                                                    | Description                              |